-St. Louis Area, Kansas City Area, Columbia, Springfield and Beyond Conservatorship Answers
+St. Louis Area, Kansas City Area, Columbia, Springfield, Tulsa, Oklahoma City, Wichita, Omaha, Chicago and Beyond Conservatorship Answers

-There are a number of circumstances where a guardianship or conservatorship may be appropriate, including the examples below:
+There are many circumstances where guardianship or conservatorship may be appropriate, including the examples below:

-- A guardianship may be appropriate when an elderly person has reached the point where they are unable to care for themselves.
+- A guardianship may be appropriate when an elderly person has reached the point where they cannot care for themselves.
 If this person has not already created a durable power of attorney or made other arrangements as part of an estate plan, a guardianship may be necessary to ensure that the person receives proper care.

-- A conservatorship may be necessary for a child who has received an inheritance or compensation for an accident, if the child’s parents are unable to properly manage the money.
+- A conservatorship may be necessary for a child who has received an inheritance or compensation for an accident, if the child’s parents cannot properly manage the money.

-In order for a guardianship to be granted, it is usually necessary to go to court and to offer certain proof of incompetence.
+For a guardianship to be granted, it is usually necessary to go to court and offer certain proof of incompetence.
 People seeking court-ordered guardianship must usually show documents like a physician’s statement and certain medical records to help make their case.

 Each Family is Different

-A child’s guardian can become an important person in their life at any age.
-Here is an article pertaining to guardianship: Missouri Law Summary on Guardianships, Illinois Law Summary: Guardianships and Voluntary Relinquishment and Paul Walker’s Mother Petitions to Become Granddaughter’s Guardian.
+A child’s guardian can become an important person at any age.
+Here is more information about guardianships: Missouri Law Summary on Guardianships, Illinois Law Summary: Guardianships and Voluntary Relinquishment and Paul Walker’s Mother Petitions to Become Granddaughter’s Guardian.

-Contact a Missouri, Illinois, Kansas, or Oklahoma Guardianship Attorney in St. Louis, Kansas City, Columbia, Springfield, Tulsa, Wichita and Beyond
+Contact a Missouri, Illinois, Kansas, Oklahoma or Nebraska Guardianship Attorneys in St. Louis, Kansas City, Columbia, Springfield, Tulsa, Oklahoma City, Wichita, Omaha, Chicago, and Beyond

-Contact us online or by phone to schedule a consultation at any of our convenient locations.
+Contact us online or by phone to schedule a consultation at our convenient locations.